 For several years after, particular racist events and a general racist atmosphere left many students of color unsatisfied with their college experience.
 A group of black students, upon graduating in 1973, wrote a letter to the administration expressing their frustration with the lack of diversity in the college curriculum, and ended their letter by quoting the Langston Hughes poem "A Dream Deferred."
 Two years later the Afro-American Society requested a better advising process for students of color, and a counselor specifically trained in minority issues, neither of which was addressed until the request was brought up again years later.

-On April 16, 1979, a KKK cross was burned on the lawn in front of an all-black dorm at Amherst College.
-This shocking event led to a coalition of student organizations asking that students, staff, and faculty spend all of April 26 discussing racism on campus and in the area.
+On April 16, 1979, a KKK-style cross was burned on the lawn in front of an all-black dorm at Amherst College.
+The event was later found to have been instigated by a group of African-American students protesting President John Ward's decision to incorporate the Black Students Orientation into the general college Orientation program.
+But this shocking event led to a coalition of student organizations asking that students, staff, and faculty spend all of April 26 discussing racism on campus and in the area.
 This incident led to a large forum on racism held in October 1980, featuring forums, panels, dorm discussions, workshops, music, and theater events.

 A riot at UMass following the World Series on October 20, 1986 left eleven students injured, seven of whom were students of color.
 Following this event, there were widespread reports of women of color being sexually harassed on the UMass campus, leading to many women of color from Mount Holyoke being afraid to go to UMass for their Five College classes.
 Mount Holyoke students were harassed from cars driving along Route 116.
 Two days later, racial slurs were spray painted on the steps of a cultural center at Smith College.
 That Halloween, reportedly one of the most popular Halloween costumes was a Klansman with a noose.
 In response to safety concerns, security was increased along Route 116, and a second van was added to transport students at night around campus.
 An all-college meeting on racism at Mount Holyoke was held in November and covered by local TV stations.
 According to some who attended the meeting, the lack of moderation led to an increase rather than a decrease in racial tension.